HectorGBoissier/CSC8566_IOT_Fall2022/Setup_Router_Tutorial/README.md

 Note: The GL-MT300N-V2(Mango) with certificate-based routing to connect to VUMobile without upgrading the firmware beforehand.
 See OptionalSetup.md located in this directory for additional information on firmware upgrades.
 If you need to connect to the Villanova network, you will have to create a user account with VUGuest and use that Wi-Fi instead.
-- If the connection is succesful, you will see the information of the network on the main screen.
+- If the connection is succesful, you will get a "Success" message and you will be sent back to the main tab.
-See attached image for reference.
+The information of the network you have connected to will be displayed on the main screen shortly.